 I could have filled a series of books, 1000 pages each, with all the coloring book pages I meticulously labored over as a child.
 As I honed my fine motor skills, there was not a millimeter of color outside of the lines.
-My freakish obsession of staying within those lines correlated with my need to receive praise for my preciseness and avoid any kind of rejection from those who would scrutinize the end results.
+My freakish obsession with staying within those lines correlated with my need to receive praise for my preciseness and avoid any rejection from those who would scrutinize the results.

 Coloring Book Hell